Loveable Lemons

 • Add the eight strips of uncooked bacon to a food processor and pulse until chopped into small pieces.
 Otherwise, use a sharp knife and cutting board to chop.

-• In a large mixing bowl, add the chopped bacon, ground pork, and the seasoning mix: salt, parsley, poultry seasoning, ground black pepper, dried thyme, crushed red pepper, ground coriander, and accent flavor.
+• In a large mixing bowl, add the chopped bacon, ground pork, and the seasoning mix: salt, parsley, poultry seasoning, ground black pepper, dried thyme, crushed red pepper, and ground coriander.

 • Next, add the green onions, milk, egg, quick oats, and shredded cheese.